US judge deals blow to Trump’s border wall plans

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: A US federal judge dealt a blow Friday to President Donald Trump´s signature wall project, issuing a temporary injunction against using Defense Department funds to pay for barriers on the border with Mexico.
+WASHINGTON: A US federal judge dealt a blow on Friday to President Donald Trump’s signature wall project, issuing a temporary injunction against using Defense Department funds to pay for barriers on the border with Mexico.

 Trump declared an emergency in a bid to bypass Congress to obtain money for border wall construction after a standoff over funding for the project led to the longest government shutdown in US history.